 In addition to leading the WordPress Foundation, Matt Mullenweg is the CEO of Automattic, a company behind WordPress.com, JetPack, WooCommerce and others that are related to the WordPress ecosystem.
 Automattic is also one of the major contributors to the open-source WordPress community and as such works of Matt and Automattic, in general, are also of significant interest to the community.

 Matt reveals that WordPress.com, WooCommerce, JetPack, .blog domains (in that order..) are major businesses under Automattic and that they are complementary to each other and also to the community as a whole.

 Matt believes in giving more to the community in comparison to what they make from the World.
-He adds that giving back is a way forward for modern enterprises and something that is already being done by several companies in the WordPress ecosystem.
+He adds that giving back is a way forward for modern enterprises and something that several companies in the WordPress ecosystem are already doing.